semanticdata/dotfiles/github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea or improvement for Silicon Dioxide
+about: 'Suggest an idea or improvement for [this repo].'
 title: ''
 labels: enhancement
 assignees: 'semanticdata'